jmelnich/webpack-boilerplate/README.md

 ### Output

 The output is a configuration of where webpack should output your bundle.
-It defaults to the  './dist/main.js' file.
+In my case, it defaults to the  './server/bundle.js' file.

 ```
 const path = require('path');